 Steve Katz worked in Maine public schools for 27 years as a literacy specialist, administrator and as a special education teacher.
 He has been a Case Manager with Catholic Charities since December 2008.

-Erin Taylor earned her bachelor’s degree from the University of Maine in 2006 and has six years of experience working with children in varying capacities.
-She has a background in special education and has recently joined Catholic Charities as a Children’s Case Manager.
+Erin Taylor is a Behavioral Health Home Coordinator.
+Erin earned her bachelor’s degree from the University of Maine in 2006 and has several years of experience working with children in varying capacities.
+She has a background in special education and joined Catholic Charities initially as a Children’s Case Manager.
 Erin primarily serves Kennebec and Somerset Counties.

-Beth Calvert has 14 years of experience while working at Catholic Charities in the children’s mental health field.
-She has been a Children’s Case Manager for seven years.
-Beth provides case management services in Kennebec and Somerset counties and has a degree in therapeutic recreation and a master’s degree in social gerentology.
+Beth Calvert is a Behavioral Health Home Coordinator and has several years of experience while working at Catholic Charities in the children’s mental health field.
+She was a Children’s Case Manager prior to her current role.
+Beth serves Kennebec and Somerset counties and has a degree in therapeutic recreation and a master’s degree in social gerentology.

-Michelle Baldwin graduated with a BA in psychology and went on to earn her Master’s in Education.
-Michelle has been working with children for seven years in schools, group homes, and at a local teen center.
+Michelle Baldwin is a Behavioral Health Home Coordinator.
+Michelle graduated with a BA in psychology and went on to earn her Master’s in Education.
+Michelle has been working with children for many years in schools, group homes, and at a local teen center.
 Michelle has been with Catholic Charities since 2013 where she began as an Adult Case Manager before switching to the Children’s program.